xenify-io/litepaper/README.md

 ## ◽️ XNF

   - XNF is the native equity token of Xenify, a state-of-the-art cross-chain aggregator protocol in the decentralised finance (DeFi) space.
-Users can earn XNF tokens by actively participating in the platform's activities, such as burning vXEN or vUSDy tokens and swapping tokens on supported chains.
+Users can earn XNF tokens by actively participating in the platform's activities, such as burning XEN or YSL tokens and swapping tokens on supported chains.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)